 The study area is a west-east transect in the ecological “transition zone” of Ghana: an area that includes the Savannah ecotype in the north, the forest ecotype in the south (Klutse et al., 2014), the Volta Lake bissecting the study area in the east, and the Bui National Park in the west (Figure 1).
 The elevation ranges from 70–525 m above sea level, and mean annual temperature and precipitation ranges from 24–29°C and 1077–1355 mm, respectively (Farr et al., 2007; Fick & Hijmans, 2017).

 Sampling locations belonged to four different regions, viz.
 Bono, Bono East, Savannah and the Northern regions (Figure 1; Table 1).
-164The sampling locations for the vector population were chosen as the representative communities for their respective river basins (Gyan, 2020).
-Most of the parasite samples were collected in 2010–2012 (Crawford et al., 2019) whereas most of the vector samples were collected from 2013–2015 by Osei-Atweneboana’s group (Gyan, 2020).
-Ethics approvals for sampling parasites from people is reported in Crawford et al. (2019).
+Variant call data from 164 female Onchocerca volvulus samples that had been isolated from 97 people from 15 communities primarily in 2010-2012 were received from K. Crawford (Crawford et al. 2019; Supplemental Table X).
+Sampling locations for vectors were chosen as representative communities for a given river basin based on previous genetic analyses (Gyan, 2020).
+93 S. damnosum samples collected in 2013-2015 by human landing catch were selected from four communities.

 A bounding box formed based on the convex hull boundary with a buffer of 35 km around the sampling locations was used for the landscape analysis.
 The dimension for the bounding box was 293.68×129.38 km (an area of 37,995.59 km2).
 Geographic coordinates for all the communities were used to calculate the pairwise geographic distance between the communities (Table 1).
 We merged the communities near each other (less than 5 km) and used the centroid of the geospatial coordinates of the communities in closed proximity for the merged communities.
 This brought the number of parasite sampling locations down to 11 but increased the sample size per community (Figure 1).

-There is a mixed ecology of the Savannah ecotype on the north and the forest ecotype in the south and thus, called the transitional ecological region of Ghana (Gyan, 2020; Klutse et al., 2014).
-There is the presence of the Volta Lake between the Pru and the Daka river basin and Bui national park on the west.
-The elevation ranges from 70–525 m from the sea level, and mean annual temperature and mean annual precipitation ranges from 24–29°C and 1077–1355 mm, respectively (Farr et al., 2007; Fick & Hijmans, 2017).
 We chose this area for the study as there is ongoing persistence of onchocerciasis transmission despite decades of control efforts (Osei-Atweneboana et al., 2007; Otabil et al., 2019; Yaméogo, 2008).
 The onchocerciasis control program has been running for almost half a century now in the transition region of Ghana, with vector control initiated in 1974 as a part of the Onchocerciasis Control Program (OCP) (Biritwum et al., 2021).
 The use of ivermectin to control onchocerciasis in Ghana commenced in the Pru and Black Volta in 1987 (Biritwum et al., 2021; Borsboom et al., 2003).
 Asubende (ASU) was among the first communities to receive ivermectin during the early clinical trials of ivermectin (Alley et al., 1994).
 Consequently, there have also been reports of suboptimal response in these areas (Awadzi, Attah, et al., 2004; Awadzi, Boakye, et al., 2004; Osei-Atweneboana et al., 2011).